Skip to main content

 Investigator Amy Davis asked Lemontre Woods to talk about his contracts with the Houston Housing Authority where he was paid $1.3 million.
 (Copyright 2024 by KPRC Click2Houston - All rights reserved.)

 One of those businesses is a Chicago-based design and fashion company called Bragger Company, LLC.
-We told you that HHA President & CEO David Northern told me that he knew the owner of Bragger Company, Jonathan Stephens- prior to the AC project.
+We told you that HHA President & CEO David Northern told me that he knew the owner of Bragger Company, Jonathan Stephens- before the AC project.
 When I asked Stephens by phone why he would even want to install window AC units thousands of miles away in Houston, he hung up on me.
 Like most investigations, there is much more to this story.

 Houston Housing Authority President and CEO David Northern at an HHA meeting.
 Northern told Davis he did know the owner of a Chicago fashion company before HHA awarded the company a contract to install AC window units in Houston.
 (Copyright 2024 by KPRC Click2Houston - All rights reserved.)